momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 ##### Census Tracts

 You can get census data through the [Census' data portal](data.census.gov), but for this workshop, we will be using NHGIS, which uses census data.
-An easy way to get the block group shapefiles and the corresponding csv files that you need for this workshop is through the [IPUMS NHGIS](https://www.nhgis.org)website.
+An easy way to get the block group shapefiles and the corresponding csv files that you need for this workshop is through the [IPUMS NHGIS](https://www.nhgis.org) website.
 The advantage of using NHGIS data is that it is already formatted so you can easily join the csv files to your shapefiles which you will be doing later on in this workshop.
 You should have registered for an NHGIS account before the workshop, but if not, please do it now.

 1. Navigate to the NHGIS website and click on the **Get Data**  button.